Money collection is subject to licence or notification

 The new Money Collection Act entered into force on 1 March 2020.
 The purpose of the Act is to streamline the process of fundraising through money collection and to ensure that civil society can operate effectively.

-Fundraisers appeal to the general public for donations.
-When fundraising, donors receive nothing in exchange for donating money.
+As a fundraising method, money collecting is used to appeal to the general public for monetary donations.
+In money collections, donors receive nothing in exchange for their donation of money.

 Fundraising requires either a money collection licence granted by the National Police Board or, in the case of a small-scale money collection, submission of a notification to the local police department.
 The Money Collection Act lays down provisions on certain exemptions regarding licences and notifications.